pola-rs/polars-book/docs/user-guide/expressions/functions.md

 #### Count Unique Values

-There are two ways two count unique values in `Polars` one is an exact methodology and the other one is an approximantion.
+There are two ways to count unique values in `Polars` one is an exact methodology and the other one is an approximation.
 The approximation uses the [HyperLogLog++](https://en.wikipedia.org/wiki/HyperLogLog) algorithm to approximate the cardinality and is especially usefull for very large datasets where an approximation is good enough.

 {{code_block('user-guide/expressions/functions','countunique',['n_unique','approx_unique'])}}